 1. The famed Hall of Mirrors (one of the most famous rooms in the world).
 You

 And there are plenty of online virtual exhibitions and stories to whet your appetite or feed your soul.
-This is the perfect opportunity to discover the secrets behind the fashions of Versailles, how Louis XIV honed his political image, thejewelry worn at Versailles, or the gossip about Louis XIV’s long reigning mistress Madame de Montespan.
+This is the perfect opportunity to discover the secrets behind the fashions of Versailles, how Louis XIV honed his political image, the jewelry worn at Versailles, or the gossip about Louis XIV’s long reigning mistress Madame de Montespan.

-Versailles 3D, created by Google, also gives you an impressive 3D tour of Versailles.
-For the latest photos and stories, you can check out the Palace of Versailles' Facebook page.
 If you’ve watched the BBC’s Versailles TV series, you visit the filming locations via my guide.